 Blue Cart Recycling

 Whether or not you get blue cart service is determined by the type of building you are in.
 The city provides recycling to single-family homes, 2-flat, 3-flat or 4-flat buildings.
-Multi-unit buildings in Chicago are required to provide you with recycling, and they may have different rules about what they can and cannot accept.
+Multi-unit buildings in Chicago are required to provide you with recycling, and they may have different rules about what they can and cannot accept depending on whether they are large or small.
 Many commercial and retail buildings are required to recycle, too.
 But if you don’t have blue bin recycling, you can still recycle at City of Chicago Drop-off Center Locations.

 Things You Can and Can’t Recycle